 Jonah Williams, Tackle

 Weakness: When I study Williams, I don’t find many glaring weaknesses in his game.
 However, that doesn’t mean he is a finished product.
 There are times when he allows a free run at the quarterback, due to overextending too much in pass protection.
-I would like to see him hold up better against more athletic pass rushers if he going to be considered as franchise left tackle.
 Also, he is coming off an ankle injury that caused him to only play 27 snaps against Georgia.
 It will be interesting to see how fully recovered he is post rehab and if it will affect his play this year.

 Early Draft Projection: Top 15 pick